Lilianigwegbe/Web-Development-Group-Assignment/README.md

-# Web-Development-Group-Assignment-
+# Web-Development-Group-Assignment

-# 🎨 UI Portfolio - Creative Portfolio Website
+##  Recreating The UI Portfolio Website

-This is a  portfolio website built to showcase web design and development work.
-It's a clean, responsive, and modern website made using HTML, CSS, and JavaScript.
+This is a group assignment with four collaborators.
+We built a replica of the UI portfolio website to showcase web design and development work.
+It is a clean, responsive, and modern website made using HTML, CSS, and JavaScript.

-## 📌 Features
+##  Features

-- Responsive design for all devices
+- Responsive design for all devices.
-- Smooth scrolling navigation
+- Smooth scrolling navigation.
-- About section with image and bio
+- About section with image and bio.
-- Services section with icons
+- Services section with icons.
-- Skills section
+- Skills section.
-- Portfolio section showcasing recent projects
+- Portfolio section showcasing recent projects.
-- Contact form for inquiries
+- Contact form for inquiries.
-- Clean and minimal aesthetic
+- Clean and minimal aesthetic.

-## 🛠 Technologies Used
+## Technologies Used

 - HTML5
 - CSS3